-Contact Our Office
+Step 1: Contact Our Office

 Parties may choose to mediate in the same room, or may be in separate rooms.
 The mediator will give both parties an overview of mediation, as well as some "ground rules" for a successful day.
 We'll identify issues that need to be addressed, and work together to find acceptable solutions.

 Research has shown that Family Court agreements reached by the parties generally require fewer subsequent court appearances with respect to enforcement, and such agreements are more likely to be voluntarily honored by the parties.
 It can also be less expensive and less time-consuming than traditional divorce litigation.